-(a) Franking credits that will arise from the payment of the current tax liabilities;

-(b) Franking debits that will arise from the payment of dividends reco
+- (a) franking credits that will arise from the payment of the current tax liabilities; - (b) franking debits that will arise from the payment of dividends recognised as a liability at the year-end; and - (c) franking credits that will arise from the receipt of dividends recognised as receivables by the tax consolidated group at the year-end.

 The ability to utilise the franking credits is dependent upon there being sufficient available profits to declare dividends.
-The impact on the dividend franking account of dividends proposed after the end of the reporting period but not recognised as a liability is to reduce it by \$296,000 (2014: \$296,000).
+The impact on the dividend franking account of dividends proposed after the end of the reporting period but not recognised as a liability is to reduce it by \$392,000 (2015: \$296,000).